sakuraisora/iscoollab-test/README.md

 - **Selectors**: Each slice exports named selectors for type-safe state access
 - **Redux Thunks**: Async operations are handled via thunks for predictable side effects
 - **Testing**: Components are tested with Vitest
+- **Electron Process Separation**: Main and renderer processes are properly separated